hookerlab/petbilling-docs/radiopharmacy.rst

 Generic compounds
 -----------------

 Generic compounds are compounds that are not in the database because they are still in development or they will be used only a few times.
-When you make only of this compounds, you should choose ``C11-Generic`` or ``F18-Generic``, depending on the isotope used.
+When you make one of these compounds, you should choose ``C11-Generic`` or ``F18-Generic``, depending on the isotope used.
 When you do that a new box will pop out so you can enter a (possible made-up) name for the compound.
-Also, comment will be automatically added to the database, so you don't have to type this information in the comment field.
+Also, a comment will be automatically added to the database, so you don't have to type this information in the comment field.

-If you are releasing this to Grae, you should use an Rx number like ``160223-01C11GEN``, instead of ``160223-01BEX``, and then add a note with the actual name of the compound.
+If you are releasing this to Grae, you would be passing a paper release form.
+In this release form, you should use an Rx number like ``160223-01C11GEN``, instead of ``160223-01BEX``, and then add a note with the actual name of the compound.

 How the money is charged
 ------------------------

 The fees for the different compounds are charged automatically when you fill out the form.
 You don't have to do anything extra.
 In general, the project code would be used to choose the proper funding and the amount would be determined from the data you entered.

-If you're making a compound and the synthesis or the qaulity control failed, you should complete the form anyway choosing the proper options for the `Syntheis Ok` and `Quality Control OK` fields.
+If you're making a compound and the synthesis or the quality control failed, you should complete the web form anyway, choosing the proper options for the `Syntheis Ok` and `Quality Control OK` fields.
 The fees charged would be automatically voided and a comment would be added explaining why.

 FAQs
 ----